lostlivio/kubernetes-the-maas-way/docs/03-compute-resources.md

 the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-Ubuntu comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
+Ubuntu comes with ABSOLUTELY NO WARRANTY, to the extent permit

+  ted by
+applicable law.

 To run a command as administrator (user "root"), use "sudo <command>".